 - Position them at least every 5 minutes or after each speaker change which can help users locate specific parts quickly in lengthy recordings.

-By adhering strictly to these formatting standards during transcription processes ensures not only accuracy but also enhances accessibility and utility of transcripts whether they are used for documentation purposes or wider dissemination among target audiences who rely heavily on written records of oral communications.
+By adhering strictly to these formatting standards during transcription processes, you ensure not only accuracy but also enhance accessibility and utility of transcripts.

 Editing and Proofreading the Transcript